SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 > Does this in daru-io seem ambitious?"

-daru has done a great job of encapsulating the two main structures of Data Analysis - DataFrames and Vectors - with a ton of functionalities that are growing day by day.
+[Daru](https://github.com/SciRuby/daru) has done a great job of encapsulating the two main structures of Data Analysis - DataFrames and Vectors - with a ton of functionalities that are growing day by day.
 But obviously, the huge amounts of data aren't going to be manually fed into the DataFrames right?

-One part of daru-io is the battalion of Importers that ships along with it.
+One part of [daru-io](https://github.com/athityakumar/daru-io) is the battalion of Importers that ship along with it.
 Importers are used to read from a file / Ruby instance, and create DataFrame(s).
 These are the Importers being supported by v0.1.0 of daru-io :

   - General file formats : CSV, Excel (xls and xlsx), HTML, JSON, Plaintext.
   - Special file formats : Avro, RData, RDS.